esroyo/systemjs-cdn/README.md

   });
   </script>
   <!--
-    Finally, we introduce our thir-party service script.
+    Finally, we introduce our third-party service script.
     It will use `System` and the scoped importmap.
     It will not pollute or collision in any possible way with foo.com Our third-party service format is SystemJS with externals (for example "vue").